quan-possible/rf-ping-pong/elo.md

 We see that this is the generalized version of the expected outcome calculation.
 As mentioned, $S$ represents the ratings difference such that $E_U$ is magnified 10 times over $E_V$.
 This corresponds to the assumption of the level of playing at different rating levels.
 In particular, we are assuming player $U$ with $R_U$ ratings have the skills to win 9 out of 10 matches against against player $V$ with $R_U - S$.
 With $S=500$, for example, we think that Gold-ranked players should win 9 out of 10 matches against Bronze players.

 **Rating Updates**
-Regarding the generalized rating updates formula, we encounter another tune-able parameter $K$ and $Q$:
+Regarding the generalized rating updates formula, we encounter another tune-able parameter $K$ and $B$:

 $$
 R'_U = R_U + B + K(O_U - E_U)
 $$

-$K$ basically decides the sensitivity of the ratings system.
+$B$ serves as a baseline of number of point given, such that this ELO system is not a zero-sum game. $B$ should be very small, around $1/20$th of the starting ELO, to prevent it from affecting the general competitive landscape.
+On the other hand, $K$ basically decides the sensitivity of the ratings system.
 When $K$ is high, winners gain more points and losers lose more, and vice versa.
-On the other hand, $B$ serves as a baseline of number of point given, so this ELO system is not a zero-sum game. $B$ should be very small, around $1/20$th of the starting ELO, to prevent it from affecting the general competitive landscape.
+There are more advanced schemes for setting $K$, mostly revolving around setting K higher when $R_U$ is higher.
+Nevertheless, we use a fixed $K$ for simplicity in our novel system.

 [^1]: One can notice that this is the [logistic function](https://en.wikipedia.org/wiki/Logistic_function) with base 10, $L=1$, $k=1/400$, and $x_0 = \text{opponent\_rating}$.